System Documentation For Using the NinjaTrader 8 Dynamic Trigger Range Indicator

 The Scalper systems (-S tabs) run around the clock when the Futures market is open – including the Globex session.

-The Momentum systems (-M tabs) start up 20 minutes after the cash session starts.
-You won’t see the Trigger Range on the charts until the system comes online.
+The Momentum systems (-M tabs) start up 5 minutes after the cash session starts.
+You won’t see the Dynamic Trigger Range on the charts until the system comes online.
 Note that the system will generate an Alert sometime after the price breaks out of the Dynamic Trigger Range.
 Depending on the price action it may be shortly after a breakout – or it may take some time.

 Saving your settings as a Template